When I launched my 2nd business,

 years, I’ve taught a revolutionary public speaking training based on brain

-research in memory and learning.
+.
 Secrets of Impact and Influence

 has been an enduring and highly acclaimed signature program—that I only